bolaft/bannerlord-retinues/docs/doctrines.md

 # Feats & Doctrines

 **Doctrines** are long-term perks that enhance your retinues and faction troops as you play.
-They're organized in a grid with rows, columns, and prerequisites.
+They are organized in a grid with rows, columns, and prerequisites.
 As you complete feats, you unlock new doctrines.

 > Open them from **Clan → Troops → Doctrines**.